-“I always believed it would get built,” said Mark Simat, 17, who joined elected officials to break ground Thursday for the $32.7 million Fort Hamer Bridge in Parrish.
+“I always believed it would get built,” said Mark Simat, who was 17 when he joined elected officials two years ago to break ground for the $32.7 million Fort Hamer Bridge in Parrish.
 “It was matter of when, not if.”

-Construction is expected to take two years before the two-lane 2,318-foot long span above the Manatee River connects Fort Hamer and Upper Manatee River roads.
-A north-south option to I-75 will be a vital traffic link, especially in emergencies, county officials said.
+Construction on the two-lane, 2,318-foot long span above the Manatee River began March 19, 2015.
+A north-south option to I-75 was considered vital for the area, especially in emergencies, county officials said at the time.

-Simat was at Nolan Middle School in 2010 when he chose the wishful history of a troubled bridge for a class project.
-He started digging in libraries and learned what no one seemed to know: a Fort Hamer Bridge was authorized by the county in 1909 for $250,000.
+Simat (below, at groundbreaking) was at Nolan Middle School in 2010 when he chose the history of a wishful bridge for a class project.
+He started digging for information in libraries and learned what no one seemed to know: a Fort Hamer Bridge was authorized by the county in 1909 for $250,000.

-“Public opposition was fierce at the time -- and for many of the reasons we see today,” county spokesman Nicholas Azzara said.
+“Public opposition was fierce at the time — and for many of the reasons we see today,” county spokesman Nicholas Azzara said at the groundbreaking.
 “For the decision-makers, at the end of the day it came down to a public safety issue.”

 A new bridge in eastern Manatee was on and off the table for decades, Azzara said.
 It was part of the county's comprehensive plan in 1968.
 A proposal was revived in 1998 and dropped in 2002 following protests by neighbors and conservation groups.
 In 2009 county leaders restarted the project after a tanker truck crashed, exploded, and destroyed an I-75 overpass in Ellenton, causing days of gridlock.

-Simat was a regular at many commission meetings.
+Simat was a regular at many county commission meetings.
 He built a file and his case for the bridge.
-And his sustained energy and interest, commissioner Larry Bustle said, helped nudge the project across the finish line.
+And his sustained energy and interest, then-commissioner Larry Bustle said, helped nudge the project across the finish line.